Arthuchaut/syenv/README.md

 - Environment variables importer;
 - Typing of environment variables;
 - Supports interpolation;
-- Prefix management to select a specific set of variables.
+- Prefix management to select a specific set of variables ;
+- Pattern selector for retrieve some specifics variables.

 ## Requirements